newm4n/grule-rule-engine/docs/RETE_id.md

 }
 ```

-Then you instantiate your fact and add it into data context:
+Then you instantiate your fact and add it into data context

 ```go
 f := &Fact{